StefanZander/lecture_notes/kg/lecture/marp/intro.md

 - Graphs allow maintainers to ==postpone the definition of a schema==, allowing the data and its scope to evolve in a more flexible manner than typically possible in a relational setting, particularly for capturing _incomplete knowledge_.
 -  Unlike (other) NoSQL models, ==specialised graph query languages== support not only standard relational operators (joins, unions, projections, etc.), but also _navigational operators_ for recursively finding entities connected through _arbitrary-length paths_.
 -  ==Standard knowledge representation formalisms== – such as _ontologies_ and _rules_ – can be employed to define and reason about the _semantics_ of the terms used to label and describe the nodes and edges in the graph.
--  ==Scalable frameworks for graph analytics== can be leveraged for computing centrality, clustering, summarisation, etc., in order to gain insights about the domain being described.
+-  ==Scalable frameworks for graph analytics== can be leveraged for computing *centrality*, *clustering*, *summarisation*, etc., in order to gain insights about the domain being described.
 -  Various representations have also been developed that support applying ==machine learning techniques== directly over graphs.

 ::: bluebox center marg2